SubhroD/GEANT4_HPGe_Simulation/README.md

 # GEANT4_HPGe_Simulation

 ## Introduction
-This program is based on GEANT4 simulation for HPGe detector Initially Cs-137 source is defined by default.
+This program is based on GEANT4 simulation for HPGe detector.
+Initially Cs-137 source is defined by default.
+This simulation program only returns specrum of a gamma source.

 ## Directories